hannahfragante/quack50_discord_bot/README.md

 `/quackoff <target-user>` where `<target-user>` is another valid player<br>
 `/quack` just quack's back :)

-### dd -commands

-typing `dd -commands` will list ALL THE COMMANDS YOU CAN USE WITH THIS BOT

 ### That is pretty much for the bot, if you wanna run this locally and make your own changes or add you rown spins, keep reading!